JR-1625607/simple-one-pager-website/README.md

     - find the difference between the 'index' and the 'something-else' page;

-* Customise the style and arrangement of their one pager website.
+* Customise the style and arrangement